 • cleans equipment and utensils

-Simply put, anyone that comes into contact with food or food equipment in a food business is a 'Food Handler'.All Food Handlers require the necessary food safety training to perform this role.The Food Handler course offered by AIFS is fully compliant with all Food Handler training requirements as per FSANZ Standard 3.2.2A.Click here to learn more about this course.
+Simply put, anyone that comes into contact with food or food equipment in a food business is a 'Food Handler'.All Food Handlers require the necessary food safety training to perform this role.The Food Handler course offered by AIFS is fully compliant with all Food Handler training requirements as per Food Standard 3.2.2A.Click here to learn more about this course.

 Units of Competency